The challenge with saving

 Given the size of the financial services industry, you would think that finding quality, impartial advice would be easy.
 Unfortunately, that doesn’t seem to be the case.
 The challenge with any industry where the compensation a person receives is mostly determined on a commission basis is that the industry professionals tend to be driven to produce a high volume of high-value sales rather than delivering great advice or excellent customer service.
 That’s not to say that you can’t find financial advisors who give great advice regardless of the size of your portfolio but unfortunately they are few and far between.
 This becomes a challenge when it comes to deciding how to invest your hard-earned and carefully saved money and unfortunately, it leads to the kind of below-average market returns that leave people discouraged and frustrated.
 Luckily there are some great resources and some great websites (including Retire Happy!) where you can find good advice and simple strategies for investing your money so that you can make informed choices either with or without the aid of a financial advisor.

 What’s the solution?

-It would be naive to suggest that there’s a simple “one size fits all” solution for the retirement savings conundrum but at the same time it seems to be naive to assume that the government has the best interests of the public at the forefront of their decision making process.
-In an ideal situation it would be possible to create a win-win scenario which would benefit both the citizens and the economy but I’m not so sure such a solution exists, What do you think?
-Is it the governments responsibility to mandate a savings program for us to participate in or to create a situation where we have the economic freedom and financial education to make our own decisions?
+It would be naive to suggest that there’s a simple “one size fits all” solution for the retirement savings conundrum but at the same time, it seems to be naive to assume that the government has the best interests of the public at the forefront of their decision-making process.
+In an ideal situation, it would be possible to create a win-win scenario that would benefit both the citizens and the economy but I’m not so sure such a solution exists, What do you think?
+Is it the governments’ responsibility to mandate a savings program for us to participate in or to create a situation where we have the economic freedom and financial education to make our own decisions?
 As always, I’d love to hear your opinions!